nismod/infra-risk-vis/etl/README.md

 The `metadata.json` must follow the example structure:

-- `"domain"` must match the `DATASET` wildcard used in the the snakemake rules
+- `"domain"` must be a short `lower_snake_case` string that will be exposed through the API and used by clients to request tiles.
+It will be prefixed by `terracotta_` to give the metadata database name.
+A good default choice would be the same string as the directory name for the pipeline, which is picked up as the `DATASET` wildcard by snakemake.
 - `"name"` should be a short, readable description
 - `"group"` should be one of the high-level front-end groups (Hazard, Exposure, Vulnerability, Risk)